Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Analytic Expectations for Constant Cosmic Ray Transport Parameters

-To simplify the qualitative comparison here, we consider only injection from black hole accretion with the same $\epsilon_{\mathrm{CR,BH}} = 3 \times 10^{-4}$ for each case.
-The delta function approximation follows \citet{quataert_cosmic_2025}, where we assume black hole growth peaked at z$\sim$3, whereas the empirically motivated injection history follows the average black hole accretion rate for M$_{\textrm{halo}}^{z=0} = 10^{13} M_\odot$ from the empirical model Trinity \citep[Fig. 16 of][]{zhang_trinity_2023}.
-This empirical injection history marginalizes over short time-scale variability that would be seen in individual halos, as it represents an ensemble average.
-To demonstrate how highly time-variable injection can affect the resulting pressure, we also take the black hole accretion rate directly evolved in a cosmological zoom-in FIRE-3\footnote{ \url{https://fire.northwestern.edu/}} simulation of a M$_{\textrm{halo}}^{z=0} = 10^{13} M_\odot$ halo, run with a spectrally-resolved treatment of CR dynamics, evolving a spatially and temporally constant power-law scattering rate $\nu_{\textrm{CR}}$ with CR rigidity, which gives rise to a constant \keff\, \citep{hopkins_fire-3_2023,ponnada_hooks_2025}.
-We compare these same time-dependent injection histories for Case 2 (constant advection/streaming-only solutions) in Figure \ref{fig:adv_stream_varied_inj}.

-When examining Figure \ref{fig:const_kappa_models} and Figure \ref{fig:adv_stream_varied_inj}, two behaviors immediately become clear.
+When examining the second row of Figure \ref{fig:const_kappa_models}, two behaviors immediately become clear.
 First -- effective streaming/advection (for plausible speeds) moves the bulk of the CR energy outwards relative to the pure diffusion case.
 This is clear not only from the translation of the pressure fronts outwards, but from the flattening of the profiles at larger radii.
-Comparing this to the $\delta-$function case, this implies that \textit{CR pressure may not only be important at the virial radius of massive galaxies \citep{quataert_cosmic_2025}, but even out to larger, cosmologically relevant scales} ($\geq$ R$_{\rm vir} \sim$ 300 kpc).
+These trends imply that for non-negligible streaming/advection speeds \textit{CR pressure may not only be important at the virial radius of massive galaxies \citep{quataert_cosmic_2025}, but even out to larger, cosmologically relevant scales} ($\geq$ R$_{\rm vir} \sim$ 300 kpc).

 Secondly, \textit{time dependent injection can significantly alter CR pressure profiles}.
-This is evinced by the changes apparent for the same toy model transport parameters between the panels of Figures \ref{fig:const_kappa_models} and \ref{fig:adv_stream_varied_inj}.
+This is evinced by the changes apparent for the same toy model transport parameters between the columns of Figure \ref{fig:const_kappa_models}.
 In particular, compared to a singular delta function source, time-dependent injection naturally elevates the pressure profiles in the inner halo ($r \lesssim 100$ kpc) due to late-time injection beyond z $\sim 3$, and also serves to flatten the profiles at large radii relative to steady-state scalings described in \S \ref{sec:sec2}.